chimbililohith/Flickchart-Movie-Dataset-Scraper/README.md

-# Flickchart-Movie-Dataset-Scraper
-Scrape and enrich 10k+ Flickchart movies with IMDb, Wikipedia, and TMDb data in R

-# Flickchart Movie Scraper
+# Flickchart Movie Scraper & Analysis

 Scrape and enrich **10k+ movies from Flickchart** with additional data from **IMDb (OMDb API)**, **Wikipedia**, and **TMDb API** — all in **R**.
 The pipeline produces a rich dataset including titles, year, director, cast, genre, duration, ratings, budgets, revenues, and calculated profits.
+On top of scraping, the project also includes an **R Markdown report** with exploratory analysis and visualizations.

 ---